 - Require coding

-- Have an unfriendly UI
+- Provide an unfriendly UI

 Pros and Cons

-- Allow to redistribute or modify it
+- Allow to redistribute or modify the plugin

-- Not easy to get started
+- Not easy to set up and get started

-All the format of headings, images, blocks, etc. of the converted files will be kept exactly the same as how it looks in the WordPress post.
+Unlike Watermark WordPress Files which use the default font, all the format of headings, images, blocks, etc. of the converted files will be kept exactly the same as how it looks in the WordPress post.